t-murash/LAMMPS-UEFEX/README.md

 ## Installation
-This package is compiled within LAMMPS and depends on the original USER-UEF package.
+This package is compiled within LAMMPS and depends on the original UEF package.
-Download and install LAMMPS and the USER-UEF package according to the following sites.
+Download and install LAMMPS and the UEF package according to the following sites.
 * [LAMMPS](https://lammps.sandia.gov/)
 * [RutledgeGroupMIT/UEF](https://github.com/RutledgeGroupMIT/UEF)
-(The USER-UEF package has already been included in LAMMPS.)
+(The UEF package has already been included in LAMMPS.
+You do not need to get UEF package from this site.)

 ```
 wget http://lammps.sandia.gov/tars/lammps-stable.tar.gz